allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 7. Let's check the deployed container by `kubectl` command.

 {{% notice warning %}}
-Verify that you are working on a cluster in the ap-northeast-1 region with the command `kubectl config current-context`.
+Verify that you are working on a cluster in the primary region with the command `kubectl config current-context`.
 If changes are needed, run the command `kubectl config use-context << ap-northeast-1 cluster >>`.
 You can check the context name through `kubectl config get-contexts`.
 {{% /notice %}}